Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 <div>

 **Killed:** <a name="FateRollKilled"></a>
-When Killed, the Leader is removed from the game entirely.
+When *Killed*, the Leader is removed from the game entirely.

 **Captured:** <a name="FateRollCaptured"></a>
-When Captured, the Leader becomes a captive, and the captor places one of her flags on the captive to denote this.
+When *Captured*, the Leader becomes a captive, and the captor places one of her flags on the captive to denote this.
 A captive is considered as a Leader with no abilities, and may only be moved by the captor (as if it was one of her own Leaders).
-A captive that would be Captured by its original owner Escapes instead.
+A captive that would be *Captured* by its original owner *Escapes* instead.

 **Escape:** <a name="FateRollEscape"></a>
-Upon Escape, the original owner of the Leader may place it back in play at any of her planets or ship.
-A captive that escapes stops being a captive and regain its abilities.
+Upon *Escape*, the original owner of the Leader may place it back in play at any of her planets or ship.
+A captive that *Escapes* stops being a captive and regain its abilities.
 </div>
 </div>